-Charles Wright Academy provides a rigorous liberal arts program guided by an ethos of excellence and compassion.
-Within a diverse learning community, we foster self-reliance, integrity, social responsibility, and humor, empowering our students to achieve their personal best in mind, body, and spirit. - Adopted by the Board of Trustees, December 2006
+Charles Wright Academy provides a rigorous and dynamic liberal arts education built on the principles of excellence and compassion.
+Within an inclusive and globally aware learning community, we foster self-reliance, integrity, social responsibility, and humor, inspiring our students to discover within themselves the courage to achieve their personal best in mind, body, and spirit. – Adopted by the Board of Trustees, December 2015

 When Lowell Elementary in Tacoma was damaged by an earthquake in 1947, some of its students in kindergarten, first, and second grades were taken in by Annie Wright Seminary, a K-12 girls’ school in the North End of Tacoma.
 Annie Wright was founded in the late 1800s by railroad magnate Charles Barstow Wright in honor of his daughter Annie.
 Parents of boys who attended were so pleased that they wanted the school to continue coed into higher grades, but Annie demurred, as it was by charter a girls’ school.
 The appetite for a private school for boys was, nevertheless, whetted and became an important factor in the founding of Charles Wright Academy.

 Sam and Nathalie Brown proposed the founding of a boys’ school to Bishop Stephen Bayne of the Episcopal Diocese of Olympia, who gave the concept his blessing, and plans went forward.

 Sam and Nathalie and a small group of interested parents purchased from Amerigo Centoni 127 acres on Chambers Creek Road in rural Pierce County, including a frost-killed peach orchard, a spaghetti restaurant, a cottage, a pump house, and several sheds.
 The first school year began with 40 boys and a faculty of five on September 16, 1957.
 The next day the pump went out and, with it, the water.
 Two weeks later the new well “came in” at 172 feet.